-Lightshot is installed via Apple’s App Store and is completely free.
+Lightshot is installed via Apple’s Mac App Store and is completely free.
 It is very lightweight, fast and easy to operate.
 You can take entire screenshots and selected screenshots.
-It allows the usual actions such as leave pointers, circles, rectangles and text.
+It allows the usual actions such as leave pointers, circles, rectangles, and text.
 A feature that immediately stands out is the option to do a Google search.
 This means that you can take a screenshot, and with a single click of a button (Google icon) this image is being Googled.
 This is a fast track to the “search by image”.
-Your image is automatically uploaded and compared to entire Google’s index.
+Your image is automatically uploaded and compared to the entire Google index.

 I suppose not much more can be said about LightShot.
 It doesn’t have the screen recording like Monosnap but it does have the option to automatically upload the image to a file sharing service (also owned by LightShot Screenshot tools).
 Another advantage is that you don’t have to register since some services require you to do so.
 And don’t forget, compared to Skitch, you don’t have some board members possibly deciding to shut it down.

 There are other tools out there like Snagit that are very interesting (also from TechSmith) but with a price tag of $50 and you had Little Snapper that was mentioned on LifeHacker but is now gone.
-So with some hesitance between Captur and Jing I decided to go with Jing.
-Back in 2007 when Jing was launched, it was described by TechCrunch as a 3 legged dog.
+So with some hesitance between Captur (shut down) and TechSmith Capture I decided to go with TechSmith Capture.
+Back in 2007 when Jing (now TechSmith Capture) was launched, it was described by TechCrunch as a 3 legged dog.
 Like that stopped me to try this service.
-However, I do like the fact that Jing is around more than 11 years.
+However, I do like the fact that Jing is around for more than 14 years.
 Let’s see what this tool can do!

 From the start, I have to say I didn’t like the fact that I had to register.
 Another nagging thing I noticed before I even tried the software was that there was a “yellow sun peeking out from the edge of my screen.”
 This yellow sun is there all the time, whether I need the tool or not.
 Luckily I later found an option to move the “sun” to the bar.
-What is cool about Jing is that it also does video recordings like Monosnap.
-Only Monosnap doesn’t limit the video to 5 minutes (which Jing does).
-Also, audio quality appeared to be slightly better on Monosnap.
+What is cool about TechSmith Capture is that it also does video recordings like Monosnap.
+Only Monosnap doesn’t limit the video to 5 minutes (which TechSmith Capture does).
+Also, the audio quality appeared to be slightly better on Monosnap.

-With Jing, you can immediately share your screenshot with the world.
+With TechSmith Capture, you can immediately share your screenshot with the world.
 Like with other free screenshot tools in this review, with a click of a button, it is uploaded to a file sharing service (this time it is screencast.com – also owned by TechSmith).
-Now mind you, to put things into perspective, compared to LightShot Screenshot and Captur, TechSmith is a corporation founded over 30 years ago with more than 30 million customers (according to their website).
+Now mind you, to put things into perspective, compared to LightShot Screenshot and Captur (that shut down), TechSmith is a corporation founded over 30 years ago with more than 30 million customers (according to their website).
 You do notice this throughout the entire experience.
-Visiting their website, downloading the software opening the dashboard and using their interface.
+Visiting their website, downloading the software opening the dashboard, and using their interface.

 Now it’s your turn